 Shoreline Christian’s tuition assistance program is administered following the guidelines of FACTs Grant and Aid.
 FACTS Grand and Aid is a national financial aid reviewing organization for independent schools.
 Tuition assistance is awarded based upon availability of Shoreline Christian funds.
 SCS does not receive federal money and relies on fundraising efforts to increase available dollars for tuition assistance.
 All tuition assistance awards are confidentially and discreetly administered by Shoreline Christian School’s tuition assistance committee.

 The tuition assistance committee at Shoreline Christian uses the standardized calculation derived by FACTs Grant and Aid as an initial guide in allocating assistance.
 This system considers gross taxable and non-taxable income, assets, liabilities, family size and the number of students in tuition-charging schools or colleges.
 After an allowance for basic necessities and required taxes, the remaining funds are considered available for education on a sliding scale by FACTs.

 How do I apply for tuition assistance?

-In addition to the SSS online financial aid application:
+Complete the online financial aid application